 Of course, approaches to acting vary across cultures, and even countries—the American acting tradition is often known for being more psychologically based than its older European cousins.
 The most famous acting techniques in the U.S. are the ones developed by gurus whose strong personalities not only earned them industry prestige, but captured the imaginations of a curious public, as well.
 (Think Lee Strasberg or Stella Adler.)

 Below, we break down the 13 acting techniques that every actor should know.
 Feel free to mix and match—rarely does an actor use just one style of acting for a particular role.
-From Stanislavsky to Spolin, keep reading to discover the best acting technique for you.
+From Stanislavsky to Spolin, keep reading to discover the best acting method for you.

 Konstantin Stanislavky is a name every actor should know.
 As co-founder of the Moscow Art Theatre, he revolutionized the approach actors take to text.
 Stanislavsky (sometimes spelled “Stanislavski”) paid special attention to the human soul.
 His concern with the specifics of human behavior would revolutionize acting and impact the craft to this day.
 With an emphasis on the emotional life of the characters, Stanislavsky also added an extra seriousness to the work of an actor: The theater artist became an academic thinker and an emotional observer of the world.
 Stanislavsky developed what was known as “the System,” an articulated approach to acting that revolves around his concept of the “magic if.”
 He encouraged his actors to consider what they would do if they were in the circumstances of the characters they were playing.
 This approach would later evolve through Stanislavsky’s disciples.

-Famous Practitioners: Laurence Olivier, John Gielgud
+Famous Practitioners of Stanislavsky's System: Laurence Olivier, John Gielgud

 Lee Strasberg was one of Stanislavsky’s disciples, and his approach was known, famously, as "the Method."
 Taking inspiration from Stanislavsky, Strasberg encouraged actors to use their psyches.
 In his controversial approach, Strasberg trained actors to employ “emotional recall,” or distinctive moments an actor has had in her real life, and to repurpose those moments to convey a character convincingly onstage.
 The psychological nature of Method acting has made it the subject of scrutiny, especially in its extreme application by certain actors.